[X] CLOSEMAIN MENU

 Vulnerable populations.
 For the same reasons described above regarding ethanol, fetuses and children are more susceptible to the effects of methanol exposures than adults.

-Sources of exposure to methanol include home, manufacturing and industrial products.
+Sources of exposure to methanol include home, manufacturing, and industrial products.
+Typical routes of exposure include inhalation, ingestion, and skin or eye contact.
 A list of products containing methanol is in the Consumer Product Information Database (CPID).

 Reducing Exposures